Gauss-Legendre Sampling on the Rotation Group: Introduction

 \section{Introduction}

-The processing and analysis of signals defined on the rotation group, denoted by $\sot$, in the harmonic domain is crucial in applications found in various fields of science and engineering (e.g., \cite{Kazhdan:2003,Schaeben:2003,Hoover:2008,Khalid:2013,Kavocs:2003,Chirikjian:2000}).
+The processing and analysis of signals defined on the rotation group, denoted by $\sot$, in the harmonic domain is crucial in applications found in various fields of science and engineering (e.g., \cite{Kazhdan:2003,Schaeben:2003,Hoover:2008,Khalid:2013,Kavocs:2003,Chirikjian:2000,mcewen:2006:fcswt}).
 The transformation of a signal on $\sot$ to the harmonic domain is enabled by the Fourier transform (FT) on the rotation group, which is, sometimes, also termed as Wigner-$D$ transform in the literature~\cite{Kostelec:2008,Potts:2009}.
 Clearly, the ability to compute the FT on the rotation group from a finite number of samples of the signal is of significant importance.
 In this work, we focus on the reduction in the number of samples required for the representation of a band-limited signal defined on $\sot$ such that the FT can be exactly and efficiently (in terms of computational effort) determined from the samples of the signal.

-The design of sampling schemes on the rotation group and the development of computationally efficient FT's on the rotation group have been actively investigated in the literature~\cite{Risbo:1996,Yershova:2004,Kostelec:2008,Potts:2009,Graf:2009,Hielscher:2010,Keiner:2012}.
+The design of sampling schemes on the rotation group and the development of computationally efficient FT's on the rotation group have been actively investigated in the literature~\cite{Risbo:1996,Yershova:2004,Kostelec:2008,Potts:2009,Graf:2009,Hielscher:2010,Keiner:2012,Grafthesis2013}.
 Among the developments in the literature, we focus on the sampling schemes that form regular or equiangular grid of samples on the rotation group and support accurate computation of the FT of the signal band-limited to degree $L$~(formally defined in \secref{Sec:FT-preliminaries})~\cite{Potts:2009,Kostelec:2008,Risbo:1996}.

 An exact method for the computation of the FT, based on a sampling theorem, has been proposed for an equiangular sampling scheme composed of $8L^3$ samples with $2L$ samples along each of the three Euler angles of $\sot$, \cite{Kostelec:2008}.
 Using the separation of variables, they also developed fast algorithm of complexity $O(L^4)$ for the computation of FT.
 They also point out that the algorithm of complexity $O(L^3 \log^2 L)$ can also be developed as a variant of the algorithm in \cite{Driscoll:1994}.
-However, the algorithm of complexity $O(L^3 \log^2 L)$ requires pre-computation of $O(L^4)$, which becomes impractical even for smaller band-limits due to the storage requirements.
+However, the algorithm of complexity $O(L^3 \log^2 L)$ requires pre-computation of $O(L^4)$ and is therefore only practical for smaller band-limits~($L < 256$) due to the storage requirements~\cite{Kostelec:2008}.

 By expanding the Wigner-$d$ functions into Chebyshev polynomials and using the fast polynomial transform~\cite{Kunis:2003}, an algorithm for the computation of the inverse FT of complexity $O(L^4)$ has been developed.
 The inverse FT algorithm with reduced complexity $O(L^3 \log^2 L)$ has also been developed, which is shown to suffer from stability issues and therefore requires additional stabilization steps~\cite{Potts:1998,Suda:2002,Healy:2003}, making the exact complexity of the algorithm difficult to determine.
 For non-equispaced samples, the FT as an adjoint of the IFT has also been developed~\cite{Potts:2009}.
 However, it is applied, using the Clenshaw-Curtis quadrature rule, to the equiangular sampling scheme that consists of $8L^3$ number of samples.